redhat-telco-adoption/openshift-security-webinar/docs/presentation-script.md

 - Have a backup plan if cluster is unavailable

 ### Time Management
-- If running short: Skip RBAC section or shorten ACM section
+- If running short: Skip RBAC section or reduce ACM to 3 key policies (Pod Security, etcd Encryption, RBAC Governance)
-- If running long: Combine failure scenarios 3 & 4
+- If running long: Combine failure scenarios 3 & 4, skip the secure vs insecure comparison
-- Always leave 5 minutes for Q&A
+- Always leave 5-10 minutes for Q&A
+- Use the presentation structure table to track pacing throughout

+### Handling Technical Questions During Demo

+If asked technical questions mid-presentation:

+**For Simple Questions:**
+> "Great question.
+[Brief 1-2 sentence answer].
+I'll circle back to this in the Q&A if you want more details."

+**For Complex Questions:**
+> "That's an excellent question that deserves a thorough answer.
+Let me note that down and we'll dig into it during Q&A so we can give it proper attention."

+**For Off-Topic Questions:**
+> "That's outside the scope of today's demo, but I'd be happy to connect you with resources or schedule a follow-up discussion about [topic]."

 ---